Lemon OG:

 Transcribed by: Saul Romero

 Zoe: Hey, everyone.
-It's Zoe, the CEO and founder of Necessary behavior.
+It's Zoe.
 And today we are doing an after school special.

 Bethany: Hey, it's Bethany, Zoe lied.
 It's not an after school special because this is coming up before school in session.
 But other than that, yeah.